caglayantuna/tensorly-gcp/doc/source/auto_examples/plot_generalized_parafac.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 94-96
+GENERATED FROM PYTHON SOURCE LINES 106-108

-To compare GCP decompositions, we choose non-negative CP with HALS (NN-CP) since Bernoulli odds has a non-negative constraint.
+To compare GCP decompositions, we choose non-negative CP with HALS (NN-CP) since Bernoulli odds imply a nonnegativity constraint on the CP tensor..

 ..
-GENERATED FROM PYTHON SOURCE LINES 96-103
+GENERATED FROM PYTHON SOURCE LINES 108-115

 .. code-block:: default